-Discover the rich history and culture of Aosta on a walking tour
+The history of the Romans and the ruins of Aosta during a walking tour

 Guided tour of Aosta